mathematica-pub/frontend-shared-packages/docs/README.md

         "preinstall": "npm run codeartifact:login",
         "codeartifact:login": "aws codeartifact login --tool npm --repository vizcolib --domain frontend"

 2.  run `npm install @hsi/viz-components`.
 If it can't be found, it's probably because the preinstall script didn't actually run (it's supposed to but doesn't always, at least not for me, and haven't successfully debugged yet).
 Manually run the preinstall script, `npm run preinstall`, then run `npm install @hsi/viz-components` again.

 ## Extending a component

 After installing the library, run `ng g viz-components:extend` and follow the instructions from there.

-If you need to extend a component and then also extend an interactivity directive, see the code snippet below:
+If you need to extend a component and then also extend an event directive, see the code snippet
+below:

 ```
 export class MyProjectLinesComponent extends LinesComponent {